ZachSaucier/sveltekit-blog/src/lib/posts/2014/avoiding-tables-for-layout.md

 ---

 <div class="aside">
-    **Aside:** This question was originally asked on WebDesign.StackExchange.com, a private beta that ended up being deleted on October 6th, 2014.
+  <strong>Aside:</strong> This question was originally asked on WebDesign.StackExchange.com, a private beta that ended up being deleted on October 6th, 2014.
 </div>

 Why should I not use a table for my layout?